mitchallen/richmond/README.md

 For example you may want to build a Web service where people can only read (GET) records from your database.
 So you would only include the setup lines for *getOne* (get one record) and *getMany* (get collection) in the demo controller.

-As of 0.3.0 you can pass all of the service options to the constructor instead of __setup__.
+As of 0.3.0 you can pass all of the service options to the constructor instead of __.setup__.

+As of 0.4.0 it is no longer necessary to call __.connect__ if the database configs were already setup.
+__.addModel__ will call __.connect__ directly if no connection can be found.

     var Richmond   = require('richmond'),
         config     = require('./config'),